 - The application for is received and reviewed by our education and development hub.

 - Our team will scope any potential placement opportunities in our hospital.

-- The applicant will be informed of the outcome within 10 working days
+- The applicant will be informed of the outcome as soon as possible

 - If a placement is available – additional required forms will be sent to the applicant (and any patent or guardian) for completion.

 Once all forms are received and reviewed a placement will be confirmed with the applicant and they will be given further information on next steps.